mvillafranca98/Dino-ImgAlgn/README.md

-# 🦕 GroundingDINO - Quick Start Guide
+# 🦕 Dino-ImgAlgn - GroundingDINO Object Detection

-This folder contains everything you need to run the GroundingDINO object detection model on your Mac.
+A ready-to-use setup for GroundingDINO object detection with helper scripts, comprehensive documentation, and easy tuning options.
+Detect objects in images using natural language descriptions!

 ## 📦 What's Inside